OLC-Bioinformatics/ConFindr/README.md

 ### Using a cgMLST scheme instead of rMLST

-As of ConFindr 0.4.4, the option to use a cgMLST scheme instead of an rMLST scheme for increased contamination detection sensitivity.
+As of ConFindr 0.4.4, ConFindr has the option to use a cgMLST scheme instead of an rMLST scheme for increased contamination detection sensitivity.
 This hasn't been tested extensively, but looks to be working.
 Runtime is increased by a factor of 2 or 3 compared to running against rMLST genes.